Skip to main content

 A map that shows counties of highest tickborne disease risk in Minnesota.

-Minnesota Department of Health Disease Control Newsletter Annual Summary of Communicable Diseases
+Historical data on West Nile virus from the Minnesota Department of Health Disease Control Newsletter Annual Summary of Communicable Diseases.

 National Statistics